Maburke/test-website/index.md

 ### Privacy
 Have a brief overview of the privacy here.

-Link to the security page: [Privacy](https://maburke.github.io/test-website/Privacy)
+Link to the privacy page: [Privacy](https://maburke.github.io/test-website/Privacy)

 ### Security
 Have a brief overview of security here.